xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>shows all contacts (UC1)</ins>.
 2. User requests to delete a specific person in the list
-3. AddressBook deletes the person
+3. System deletes the person
     Use case ends.

 **Extensions**

 * 2a.
 The given index is invalid.
     * 2a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.

 **Use case: UC5 - Find persons by name and tag**